Digits88/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.5.2 - TBD =
+* Fixed: Chrome conflicts around the js used to sanitize post type and taxonomy slugs and cursors moving to end of input.

 = 1.5.1 - 2017-1-17 =
 * Fixed: Undefined index notice during update process for themes or plugins.
 * Fixed: Blacklisted the word "include" from allowed taxonomy slugs.
 Causes menus to not show in WP Admin.